rootleet/rootleet/README.md

 procedure developer to an object-oriented approach.
 </p>
 <p>
-I enjot to use frameworks, they make working flexible, easy and secured in a sense, but I enjoy much more when i make my frames from scratch, as a self-taught developers?
+I enjoy to use frameworks, they make working flexible, easy and secure in a sense, but I enjoy much more when i make my frames from scratch, as a self-taught developers?
 I'm understanding building from scratch is how you discover component of popular frameworks
 </p>

 [//]: # (<p align="center">)